|

 Benefit from Improved Mental Health

 Improved mental health is another key advantage of getting rid of alcohol.
-You may be using alcohol as a way to stop thinking about problems.
+You may be using alcohol to stop thinking about problems.
 It could be what you’re drinking to hide emotions.

 Dealing with those emotions is healthier for you.
 That alone can give you the motivation and self-esteem you need.